 Noodles are one of the worlds greatest foods, and one that can be found in nearly every country!
 It is an inexpensive staple to so many cuisines.
 Spaetzle, orzo, pierogi, dumplings, fideos, spaghetti — everyone loves noodles!

-And its not hard to know why – Noodles are the perfect backbone for so many dishes with sauces and also make great additions to soups.
+And its not hard to know why – Noodles are the perfect backbone for so many dishes with sauces and also make great additions to soups and they are so kid friendly!
+Read how to teach kids to love International food.

 However, when it comes to Asian noodles, they can seem so similar (and yet so different), that it is often hard to know what to use when!